casiez/libparamtuner/Readme.md

 # libParamTuner

-Cross-platform library to ease the interactive tuning of parameters without the need to recompile code.
+Cross-platform library to ease the interactive tuning of parameters at run time and without the need to recompile code.

 ## Minimal example
 ```cpp